-Temporary Staff
+Temporary staff

 Any temporary staff taken on for the Christmas period could well trigger auto enrolment if their age and earnings dictate.
-To avoid the need to auto-enrol them, employers can use postponement of up to three months from their assessment date.
-This will postpone the autoenrolment requirements for these temporary staff, to a date when they are no longer on the payroll.
+To avoid the need to auto-enrol them, employers can use postponement/deferral of up to three months from their assessment date.
+This will postpone the auto-enrolment requirements for these temporary staff, to a date when they are no longer on the payroll or earnings have dropped below the earnings trigger of £833 per month/£192 per week.

-Of course they could voluntarily opt-in to a pension and you must accept that, but it is perhaps more unlikely than with permanent staff.
-The exclusions introduced in April 2015 that allow you not to enrol those with a leaving date already on file do not extend to fixed term staff, who must be auto-enrolled even in their last week or month of work, unless postponement is used.
+Of course, they could voluntarily opt-in to a pension and you must accept that... but this is perhaps more unlikely than with permanent staff.
+The exclusions introduced in April 2015 that allow you not to enrol those with a leaving date already on file do not extend to fixed term staff, who must be auto-enrolled, unless postponement is used.

 If you have a lot of temporary staff leaving around Christmas, you may find it easier (and cheaper!) to issue their P45s by email rather than in the post.
-It is only recently that HMRC have agreed that this is acceptable in the same way as P60s and payslips.
-It may also avoid the inevitable contact when an employee says they didn't receive the P45 in the post and you are unable to issue a duplicate, only a statement of earnings.
+HMRC have only recently agreed that this is acceptable... in the same way as for P60s and payslips.
+It may also avoid the inevitable contact when an employee says they didn't receive the P45 in the post and you are unable to issue a duplicate - only a statement of earnings.

-Sickness Absence
+Sickness absence